 Sharing a 2,000-mile border with the southern United States, Mexico is the 12th-largest of the world’s economies.
-Despite this fact, the great income disparity in Mexico means that it is also home to more than 50 million people living in poverty.
+Despite this fact, great income disparity means that more than 50 million people are living in poverty in Mexico.
 Several areas of the country are vulnerable to natural disasters such as hurricanes, earthquakes and flooding.
 Political unrest and powerful drug-trafficking organizations sometimes destabilize Mexican society, posing difficulties in providing support for people living in poverty.
 Malnutrition, inadequate health care and access to safe water are major concerns.

 ChildFund has served children in Mexico since 1948.

 Where ChildFund works, predominantly in the southern part of the country, only 6 percent of people have sufficient income to support their families.
 Here, we have helped families in more than 1,000 communities.

 Through our sustainable income development programs, we’ve trained parents and caregivers in block construction, baking, candy and jam making, craftsmanship and paper recycling.
 Small family businesses such as these are supported by micro-credit assistance to give them a foundation for the future and help prevent child poverty in Mexico.